the-turing-way/the-turing-way/book/website/reproducible-research/licensing/licensing-data.md

 Although it can seem like the licensing options offered by Creative Commons and Open Data Commons are exactly the same, there are some important differences.<br>

 One difference is the scope of rights that are covered by the license, which is nicely explained [here](https://wiki.creativecommons.org/wiki/Data#What_is_the_difference_between_the_Open_Data_Commons_licenses_and_the_CC_4.0_licenses.3F).
-The ODC licences were made specifically to be applied to data, and typically cover only database rights.
+The ODC licenses were made specifically to be applied to data, and typically cover only database rights.
 On the other hand, the CC licenses are more general-purpose and can be applied to other materials.
 CC licenses also cover copyrights and other neighbouring rights.<br>